KiranKumarBehera/KiranKumarBehera/README.md

 ## Skills and Experience
 * ⚛ React
-* 🎨 HTML, CSS, JS, AdobePS, Canva
+* 🎨 HTML, CSS, JS, Material-UI, Firebase, Figma, AdobePS, Canva
 * 👩‍💻 C++, Python
-* 🌱 I’m currently learning OpenCV Python
+* 🌱 I’m currently learning as well as implementing my front-end development skills at BagCampus.in as an intern.

 --- 📧 How to reach me: hero.kk07@gmail.com